duplisea/gslea/README.md

 database.
 The data are structured in what has become termed “tidy data” for people in the tidyverse as opposed to dirty data I suppose.
 You can use your own tidyverse code on it.
-The data class “data.table” inherit a secondary class of data.frame, therefore they are compatible with all the base R data.frame operations.
+The data class “data.table” inherit a secondary class of data.frame, therefore they are compatible with most of the base R data.frame operations.
 The package is designed such that it is consistent, should be scalable to when new data types become available and should not break existing analyses when updated (I hope).

 Components of gslea